-For districts that include the whole-school student learning indicator in teacher evaluations, a teacher's indicator rating shall be equal to the aggregate rating for multiple student learning indicators established for his/her administrator's evaluation rating.
-This will be based on the administrator's progress on SLO targets, which correlates to the Student Learning rating on an administrator's evaluation (equal to the $45^{\%}$ component of the administrator's final rating).
+HCS will use a whole-school student learning indicator in teacher evaluations.
+A teacher's indicator rating shall be equal to the aggregate rating for multiple student learning indicators established for the administrations' evaluation rating.
+This will be based on the school performance index (SPI) and the administrator's progress on SLO targets, which correlate to the Student Learning rating on the administrative final rating.